FIBLAB/SlowFastSeparation/README.md

 # SlowFastSeparation

-A python  implementation of the submitted paper in KDD'23: "Learning Slow and Fast System Dynamics via Automatic Separation of Time Scales".
+A python  implementation of the KDD'23 paper: "Learning Slow and Fast System Dynamics via Automatic Separation of Time Scales".

 ## Requirements
 - Python 3.10